Yankees vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In their last 10 games with an over/under, the Yankees and their opponents have combined to eclipse the total two times.
+- In their last 10 matchups with a total posted by oddsmakers, the Yankees and their opponents are 3-6-1 when it comes to hitting the over.

-- The Yankees are 3-1-0 against the runline over their past 10 games (four of those games had a runline set by oddsmakers).
-New York's last four contests have finished below the point total, and the average over/under in that span was 8.4.
+- The Yankees' record against the spread is 2-1-0 over their previous 10 contests (oddsmakers set spreads in three of those matchups).

 Yankees Betting Records & Stats

-- The Yankees have come away with nine wins in the 20 contests they have been listed as the underdogs in this season.
+- The Yankees have been underdogs in 21 games this season and have come away with the win 10 times (47.6%) in those contests.

-- The Yankees have a record of 5-5, a 50% win rate, when they're set as the underdog by +120 or more by sportsbooks this season.
+- The Yankees have a record of 10-11, a 47.6% win rate, when they're set as the underdog by -110 or more by oddsmakers this season.

-- The Yankees have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The Yankees have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- In 11 games with a line this season, the Yankees have a mark of 6-5-0 against the spread.
+- The Yankees have posted a record of 6-5-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!